 And the same can be said for your car’s gas mileage: If there isn’t much wind, the impact is very minimal.
 While my tests haven’t been exactly scientific, I’ve repeated similar two- to four-hour routes along two-lane and major highways throughout Washington state—including over mountain passes—and I’ve seen only minor dips in average mileage.
 On particularly windy trips, it will be 1 to 3 miles per gallon lower, while in milder conditions it’s close enough to not see a difference.

 We’ll cut straight to the chase: cargo roof boxes are expensive items.
-At $559, the SkyBox 16 falls at the upper end of mid-range offerings, and its overall build quality is reflective of that.
-You do miss out on the sleek look of a top-end build like the GrandTour ($729) or Thule’s Motion XT L ($730) that have premium-level paint jobs, but everything has clearly been well-made and is built to last.
+At $579, the SkyBox 16 falls at the upper end of mid-range offerings, and its overall build quality is reflective of that.
+You do miss out on the sleek look of a top-end build like the GrandTour ($679) or Thule’s Motion XT L ($730) that have premium-level paint jobs, but everything has clearly been well-made and is built to last.
 The plastic sides are plenty durable to handle the elements, and as I mentioned above, I’ve had no issues with weather protection.
-I’ve had the box on top of my vehicle for over a year and have only removed it for a couple short stretches (I store my vehicle outside, and my local weather conditions in the middle of Washington state vary from desert-like in the summer to snowy in the winter).
+I’ve had the box on top of my vehicle for a couple years and have only removed it for a relatively short stretches (I store my vehicle outside, and my local weather conditions in the middle of Washington state vary from desert-like in the summer to snowy in the winter).
 All told, I have no concerns from a longevity standpoint, and the SkyBox does come with a lifetime warranty (wear and tear not included).